jasonbohne123/Adaptive_Signal_Estimation/prior_models/README.md

-### Folder for Prior Models for Adaptive Signal Estimation
+### Exogenous Covariates and Prior Models

-- Most at the moment are IID samples from a selected distribution
+- Given a feature matrix of exogenous covariates, we can use the prior models to generate a univariate projection of the time series.
-- Eventually the idea is this is an independent estimated model that one can use to nonparametrically adaptively estimate the candidate signal
+- The prior models are trained on the exogenous covariates and the target time series.